Fidelity Emerging Markets Ltd - Director/PDMR Shareholding

 |Price(s) and volume(s)

-This notification relates to the purchase of 15,000 shares in Mr Torsten Koster's own name.
+This notification relates to the purchase of 10,000 shares in Ms Heather Manners own name.

 |d)